Feyerabend/cc/ch06/addition/algebra/README.md

 *The spec is the source of truth.* Code and tests are derived from it.

 *LLMs amplify precision.* They can:
-- Help formalize vague requirements into specs
+- Help formalise vague requirements into specs
 - Generate comprehensive tests from equations
 - Produce correct implementations from specifications
 - Check for logical inconsistencies